 - How did the project go?
 What was our impact?
 In what other ways can we move items from waste to usefulness?

-Crayon Initiative: Environmental Impact: https://thecrayoninitiative.org/the-environmental-impact-of-our-friend-the-crayon/
+Crayon Collection: Environmental Impact: https://www.crayoncollection.org/programs/crayon-recycling/

 Talk about what students loved about crayons when they were younger.
 Do they still use them to create cool effects in their art?
 Do they have lots of them at home not being used?
 Ask, "What do you think happens to crayons when people are done with them?
 Share these facts from Crayon Collection: